-Note 8 to the financial statements analyses the impact on profit or loss due to 1% change in prices of its equity portfolio.
+Price risk is the risk that the value of financial instruments will fluctuate because of changes in market prices.
+Note 8 to the financial statements analyses the impact on profit or loss due to 1% change in prices of its investment portfolio.